3d-it/3d1/content/pages/blog/alt-text-for-seo.md

   backgroundRepeat: no-repeat
   opacity: 100
 author: content/data/team/dennis-duke.json
+metaDescription: Learn how to optimize alt text for images to boost your websites SEO.
 ---
 Alt text isn't just about accessibility; it's a crucial SEO tactic.
 In this comprehensive guide, we'll explore how optimizing your alt text can significantly boost your search engine rankings and enhance user experience.